sonique6784/ComposeGDK/README.md

  * unable to build the library with `./gradlew build`, it's showing `Execution failed for task ':common:compileKotlinMetadata'` because the `openrndr-math` doesn't seem to resolve (but works when running, on both Android and MacOS)

 # How can I help?
+## Addressing issues
  * Check the know issue list and tackle one if you feel like

+## Creating a simple Game
  * Create a simple game and provide feedback on your experience.
    * RPG Game: Zelda-like
    * Fight Game: Street fighter-like
    * Puzzle Game: Candy crush-like
    * Platform Game: Mario-like

+## Tackle the roadmap
+They are still a lot of work to get to a complete GDK.

+The top 2 priorities are:
+   * touch controllers for Android and touch screens.
+Please see see `UIVirtualArrowController`
+   * Physic/Gravity engine this will help to build cool Platform games where the character need to jump and land on piece of decor.

 # Examples
 ## Platform Game mario-like